Conspiracy Defense Attorney Orange County – Kenney Legal Defense

 Importantly, charges of conspiracy may be asserted even after a conviction for the underlying crime, since it is a completely separate and distinct offense that does not trigger double jeopardy rules.
 Another unique characteristic with conspiracy cases is that admissions or statements made by one co-conspirator can be used against any and all other conspirators.
 Because of her legal experience, Ms. Kenney has the ability to deal with the complexities involved in conspiracy charges.
 Often, it may be possible to reach a favorable plea bargain that enables a defendant to avoid a harsher punishment.

-PROTECT YOUR RIGHTS WHEN FACING CHARGES IN ORANGE COUNTY
+PROTECT YOUR RIGHTS WHEN CHARGED IN ORANGE COUNTY – CONSPIRACY DEFENSE ATTORNEY

-If you have been charged near Orange County with conspiracy or a related crime, felony defense lawyer Karren Kenney can explore the details of your situation and the strategies that you can use against the prosecution.
+If you have been charged near Orange County with conspiracy or a related crime, felony defense lawyer, and conspiracy defense attorney specialist Karren Kenney can explore the details of your situation and the strategies that you can use against the prosecution.
 We serve people throughout Southern California, including in Huntington Beach, Irvine, Santa Ana, Costa Mesa, and Los Angeles.
 Call (855) 505-5588 or contact us online for a free initial consultation.